 There are two kinds of capacity.
-First one is the planned capacity and another one is committed capacity.
+The first one is the planned capacity and another one is committed capacity.
 At the end of the sprint, the scrum reporting is required to check the actual efforts the team put in.
 There are two kinds of values generated in these agile development metrics:

 - Over Estimation, which is equal to ((Estimated – Actual)/Estimated)*100.